-St. Herman's Cave Cave Tubing Tour (1 hour drive)- Traverse the cave and see beautiful formations and Mayan artifacts, then tube back to the entrance.
+St. Herman's Cave Cave Tubing Tour (1 hour drive)- Traverse the cave and see beautiful formations and Mayan artifacts then tube back to the entrance.
 The beautiful 'river of caves' is a seven mile float!

 Actun Tunichil Muknal (ATM) Cave Tours (1.25 hour drive)-one of Belize's most amazing attractions!
-Known as Xibalba, the underworld 'place of fear' to the ancient Maya, it is both a beautiful cave and a top notch archeological tour.
+Known as Xibalba, the underworld 'place of fear' to the ancient Maya, it is both a beautiful cave and a top notch archaeological tour.
 The deeper in the cave you go, the more recent are the activities of the Maya.
 Pottery of all sizes are broken to release the spirits within.
 Deep into the cave you find the bones of human sacrifices, many with the cranial modifications of the ruling class.
-It is believed that the pottery and humans sacrifice offerings were done in hopes of appeasing the gods to bring on the rain.
+It is believed that the pottery and human sacrifice offerings were done in hopes of appeasing the Gods to bring on the rain.
 This tour is for the the fit and adventurous!